 Previously, I shared an easy way to make your own vegetable broth, which I use regularly.
 Today, we’ll tackle bone broth, a surprisingly healthy soup.
 What is Bone Broth?
 Bone broth is a highly nutritious stock made by simmering animal bones and connective tissue.
 What are the benefits of Bone Broth?
 The amounts of nutrients in broth are dependent upon the ingredients used, but in general: Bone: The bone itself yields minerals like calcium and phosphorus.
 Sodium, magnesium, potassium, sulfur and silicon are also present.
 Marrow: Bone marrow provides vitamin A, Vitamin K, Omega-3 and Omega-6 fatty acids and minerals

 In this house, we love taco flavors.
 And we love chili.
 So it only makes sense to try a recipe that puts both together – Taco Chili!
 This recipe is adapted from one found on Taste of Home.
 In reality, we Americans probably use the word “taco” wrong.
 I once worked with a man who was from Mexico.
 During a work lunch I asked for a taco salad.
-He thought that was funny because in his mind a taco is a sandwich, so what I ordered was a . . . sandwich salad.
-I can see his point.
-Today we
+He thought that was funny because in his mind a taco is a completely different item from a salad.
+So ordering a taco salad made about as much sense as ordering a

 The fourth Thursday in February is National Chili Day.
 Kind of perfect because chili is perfect for February.
 Actually, in my house, I think The Carnivore would like to designate EVERY Thursday a chili day.
 But maybe that’s just him.
 Chili is one of those soups that anyone can make and everyone should try.
 There are so many variations, probably because of the many cultural influences.
 Though typically attributed to Mexican cuisine, chili also incorporates Spanish and Native American culinary traditions, as well as regional influences from across the US.
 No two chilis are alike, which makes it a perfect